linroger/FinanceCompendium/II. Economics/International/International Economics.md

 Summary 466

-# 6 Conclusions 466
+##### 6 Conclusions 466

 Key Points, Key Terms, and Problems

-# Chapter 14 Exchange Rates I: the Monetary Approach in the Long Run 473
+## Chapter 14 Exchange Rates I: The Monetary Approach in the Long Run 473

-# 1 Exchange Rates and Prices in the Long Run: Purchasing Power Parity and Goods Market Equilibrium 474
+##### 1 Exchange Rates and Prices in the Long Run: Purchasing Power Parity and Goods Market Equilibrium 474

 The Law of One Price 475